 You pay this when you accept your place.

 This includes common equipment for the courses.
-E.g tents for the outdoor courses, kites and sailing equipment for the H2O course, instruments for music and balls for ball sports.
-Also the common expences include internet access, copying, unlimited use of washing machines, a songbook, accident insurance, school picture, yearbook etc. Common trips are trips for the whole school, not course trips.
-One week at Oppdal Alpine Ski Centre at the beginning of January is included in this amount.
+E.g tents for the outdoor courses, kites and sailing equipment for the Powder course, instruments for music and balls for ball sports.
+Also the common expenses include internet access, copying, unlimited use of washing machines, a songbook, accident insurance, school picture, yearbook etc. Common trips are trips for the whole school, not course trips.
+One week at Oppdal Alpine Ski Center at the beginning of January is included in this amount.

 Course costs: xxxx,-

 This includes trips and activities in your course.

 For example transport, alpine resort lift cards, trip accommodation and so on.
 Note that there are separate costs for the main courses.

 Most of the main courses have a trip abroad included in the price.
 The prices are listed under the courses in the menu.

 ScolarshipsStudents with a Norwegian citizenship are entitled to a grant from the government of about NOK 110,000.- Students without a Norwegian citizenship are not able to receive the grant unless they have lived in Norway for several years.